 Scheduling a Tour

 Individuals or groups wishing to schedule tours of the church may do so by contacting the rectory at 716-833-0301 during office hours or using the contact form at the bottom of this page.
-Some COVID restrictions still apply.
-Visitors must wear masks during tours of the interior.
-A docent guided tour of the church exterior is also available.
+At this time there are no COVID restrictions and visitors are not required to wear masks.
+Docent guided tours of the church exterior are also available.

 New York Landmarks Conservancy’s Sacred Sites Open House Sunday, May 21, 2023, 1:00 – 3:00 PM